benedekrozemberczki/NestedSubtreeHash/README.md

 ### Requirements

-The codebase is implemented in Python 2.7.
+The codebase is implemented in Python 3.5.2 | Anaconda 4.2.0 (64-bit).
 Package versions used for development are just below.
 ```
 networkx          1.11
 tqdm              4.19.5